 - Satisfactory scores on the Placement Examination administered at Bishop Alemany. - 60 public school credits or the equivalent from 9th grade.
-(Students transferring from non-Catholic schools may apply for a waiver of the religion credit.
+Non-catholic Schools may apply for a waiver of the religion credit.
 Students with any failures in the 9th grade are disqualified.) - 8.5 reading grade level or enrollment in a reading class. - Positive recommendation from 9th grade counselor or principal. - Transcript of first semester grades in 9th grade. - Students who do not return a transcript and letter of recommendation to Bishop Alemany by the date specified will be disqualified for admission.